acenturyandabit/polymorph/README.md

 # Polymorph
-Extensible project management tool.
+Extensible project management/idea organisation/scheduling/whatever you want really tool.
 Made specifically so you can extend it with your own extensions; and port others' extensions into your workflow as well!

 Because the best things in life are shared.